 to our immune system.
 True, there are kinds of bacteria that make us sick but classifying the whole category as "bad" will ultimately cause ourselves harm.

 Unfortunately, that's exactly what's happened.
 The development of antibiotics and oversaturation of the cleaning market for "antibacterial" soaps and hand sanitizers has many scientists worried.
 Overuse could kill our own good gut bacteria.
 Many are also worried about bacteria mutation and fear antibiotics won't work soon.
 If we've been harming our own immune system, then this is an issue.

 Why Take Probiotics

-A lot of research has turned to whether probiotics can help prevent or treat health problems in the light of the antibiotic scare.
-While there's still a lot to learn and prove, there's been promising signs for treating:
+A lot of research has turned to whether probiotics can help health problems in the light of the antibiotic scare.
+While there's still a lot to learn and prove, there's been promising signs for helping to support: